German Shepherd Growth & Weight Chart (Updated in 2025)

 6-month-old German Shepherd

 Your GSD puppy is now a young adult.
-His internal organs and systems are fully developed and functioning as they should, while the skeleton is still growing.
-His full set of adult teeth should be present and correct.
+Their internal organs and systems are fully developed and functioning as they should while the skeleton is still growing.
+Their full set of adult teeth should be present and correct.

-Your pup can go through a fearful development stage at this age where he is scared of things he wasn’t before.
-He may also seemingly forget commands that he has been taught.
-It is best to ignore, not mollycoddle, any fearful reactions to new things to not reinforce the negative behaviors.
+At this age, your pup can experience a fearful development stage, where they are scared of things they weren’t before.
+They may also seemingly forget the commands that they have been taught.
+To avoid reinforcing the negative behaviors, it is best to ignore, not mollycoddle, any fearful reactions to new things.

 By 6 months of age, you can reduce the feedings to three per day, now paying attention to the total calories consumed.
-Between the ages of 4–6 months, he will shed his puppy coat too.
+Between the ages of 4–6 months, they will shed their puppy coat too.

 9-month-old German Shepherd